SiddheshBangar/Basic-HtmlCss-Website/README.md

 # Basic-HtmlCss-Website
 This website is a Project for Audit Course of Web Development provided by Vidyalankar Institute of Technology and  Kids Galaxy

+This Project is Build on Basic HTML and CSS
+Contains Three Web pages with Navigation bar and Footer

+Some Common tags and properties used in this website are:

+HTML Tags:
+li - tag defines a list item.
+ul - The li tag used under this tag which mentions Unordered Lists p - tag defines a paragraph h1 and h2 - tag defines headings div - tag defines division and section in a document that is styled with CSS

+CSS Properties:
+background-color
+padding
+position
+text align
+decoration
+overflow
+list-style-type

 Screenshots :